paulobaniqued/teleops360/README.md

 6. Play the Unity Scene and wear the HTC Vive VR HMD
 7. You should now see the live camera stream from the VR HMD as a 360 environment

+# Additional Notes

+1. The blender sphere in Unity is inverted with a scale of -175,-175,-175 (x,y,z).
+You can adjust the scale of this to adjust the size perception for the user.
+Make sure that the values are uniformed so the sphere (and the real world objects) don't appear distorted.
+2. The blender sphere also has rotation values of 0,-90,0 (x,y,z) as a default.
+3. The console log in Unity will display the number of cameras attached to the PC during game mode (when the scene is played).
+Make sure that the camera name being used is "RICOH Theta V 4K" in the **webCamDetect.js** script in the Assets > Scripts folder.
+To change this, simply change line 14 in the script to the appropriate number assiged to RICOH Theta V:

+    ```jsx
+    string camName = devices[3].name;
+    ```

+    Note: The camera number in the PC where this application was made is [3].
+Change this if "RICOH Theta V 4K" has a different value assigned to it.

+4. SteamVR will show an error message if the VR headset is not installed properly.
+To test the live stream of the 360 camera without VR, please open the other scene file in the same Assets > Scenes folder.
+Filename: **wc-test1.unity**

 # Credits

 1. RICOH THETA V with HTC Vive Using SteamVR ([https://github.com/codetricity/theta-v-htc-vive-steamvr](https://github.com/codetricity/theta-v-htc-vive-steamvr))